allen-ano/roqua/README.md

 ***An RAG-based Opinion Question-Answering Framework on E-commerce Reviews***

 We build a [demonstration plateform](http://roqua.cpolar.top/) to present our work.
-Owing to GPU rental expenses, QA functionality will be accessible from December 15, 2024, to January 15, 2025.
+Owing to GPU rental expenses, QA functionality will be accessible from January 15, 2025, to Feburary 15, 2025.

 <hr>